raelovejoy/root-sequence/fragments/technofeudalism.md

 * **Dismantling CPB** → elimination of public knowledge systems.
 * **Walled gardens / border walls** → enclosures both digital and physical.
 * **JD Vance (as VP)** → bridge between MAGA populism and Silicon Valley lords.

 ---

+## Futures: The 2040 Cliff

+Multiple studies (*Limits to Growth*, KPMG 2021, Earth4All 2022) suggest that if business-as-usual continues, global society could **collapse by the 2040s**.

+* Climate inertia ensures decades of heating, even if emissions stopped today.
+* Ecological thresholds (deforestation, biodiversity loss, soil depletion) have been breached.
+* Infrastructure is locked into fossil fuels and extractive supply chains.
+* Political paralysis ensures action comes too late.

+**Technofeudalism accelerates collapse:**

+* Encloses resources (water, land, data) instead of sharing them.
+* Suppresses commons-based solutions.
+* Profits more from collapse than from survival.
+* Castles prepare lifeboats (bunkers, Mars, seasteads) while serfs face the crash.

+The 2040s may be capitalism’s **hard stop** — the cliff edge where collapse either entrenches feudal castles or cracks them open for resistance, solarpunk alternatives, and liberated intelligence.

+---